 - Maintaining public safety

 There are 3 Locality Inspectors for Perth & Kinross, Inspector Jon Anton based at Perth Police Office with responsibility for the multi member wards of Perth City Centre, Perth City North and Perth City South.
-Inspector Kevin Chase based at Crieff Police Office, with responsibility for the multi member wards of Almond and Earn, Kinross-shire, Strathearn and Strathallan.
-Inspector Gordon Thomson based at Blairgowrie Police Office, with responsibility for the multi member wards of Carse of Gowrie, Strathmore, Blairgowrie and Glens, Highlands and Strathtay.
+T/Inspector Kat Thompson based at Kinross Police Office, with responsibility for the multi member wards of Almond and Earn, Kinross-shire, Strathearn and Strathallan.
+Inspector Emma Bowman based at Blairgowrie Police Office, with responsibility for the multi member wards of Carse of Gowrie, Strathmore, Blairgowrie and Glens, Highlands and Strathtay.

 These Inspectors will develop and enhance local partnership working and public engagement ensuring a problem solving approach is adopted towards local community issues, and that local community concerns and priorities are addressed in a co-ordinated manner.